runreveal/pql/README.md

 into SQL.
 It has been specifically tested to work with the [Clickhouse SQL dialect][], but the generated SQL is intentionally database agnostic.
-This repository contains a the Go library, and a CLI to invoke the library.
+This repository contains a Go library, and a CLI to invoke the library.

 For example, the following expression: